Guests

 Matthias Thieme was born in Erfurt in 1976.
 He studied Theatre at the University of Leipzig and theatre-direction at the "Ernst Busch" Academy of Dramatic Arts (Hochschule für Schauspielkunst "Ernst Busch") in Berlin.
 He gained his first theatre experiences at youth theatre "Die Schotte" in Erfurt with which he still collaborates as guest director.
 Recent productions for theatre "Die Schotte" were "Hamlet" (2015), "Lysistrate" (2016) and "Tschick" (2017).
 His production of "Romeo and Juliet" won the German Amateur Theatre "Amarena" Prize in 2011.
 He has worked as director for Theater Plauen/Zwickau, neues theater halle, Figurentheater Chemnitz, Theater Stralsund/Greifswald as well as theatres in Stendal, Zittau, Esslingen, Magdeburg, Rostock, Cottbus and Leipzig.
 The majority of his productions are for young people.
 From 2010 to 2013 he was the senior drama director and puppet theatre director at the Theater Plauen/Zwickau.

 His first production as a director with Theater Waidspeicher was "Moby Dick" in the season 2008/09.
-He directed and designed the stage for "The Adventures of Tom Sawyer and Huckleberry Finn" and "The Journey to the Centre of the Woods".
+He directed and designed the stage for "The Adventures of Tom Sawyer and Huckleberry Finn", "The Journey to the Centre of the Woods" and "The Day Grandma broke the Internet".
+He was the director for "Krabat".

 Martin Vogel